The first thing is, of course, to download the Red executable. You may get the latest version from here.

 Red's website suggests:

 I add Notepad++ to these suggestions, because it's a lightweight, very popular editor.
 Red prides itself for being a single-file with no install and no setup.
-Well, if you like that about Red, you will appreciate using Notepad++ as described here.
+Well, if you like that about Red, you will appreciate using Notepad++, specially if configured as Rededitor.